Evian-Zhang/static-keys/docs/README.md

     jmp     do_common_routines
 ```

-If user-specified `flag` is `true`, then we will dynamically modify the instruction to an unconditional jump instruction:
+If `flag` is `true`, then we will dynamically modify the instruction to an unconditional jump instruction:

 ```x86asm
     jmp     do_something